-The following walks are especially good for viewing spring wildflowers.
-Download a park trail map to find the location of these trails.
+The following hikes are especially good for viewing spring wildflowers.
+Download a park trail map to find the location of these trails or visit a visitor center.

 Oconaluftee River Trail